The university of tulsa Online Blog

 Nursing care can have a lasting impact on the health and wellness of patients, and nurses perform at their best when they receive the proper guidance and support from leadership.
 Aspiring nurse leaders can develop the skills to foster a supportive and collaborative atmosphere for their colleagues and contribute to optimal patient outcomes by pursuing an advanced education, such as the online Master of Science in Nursing (MSN) from The University of Tulsa.

-Coursework in the MSN program is taught by experienced faculty and prioritizes a growth mindset, ensuring graduates have the practical knowledge and skills they need to succeed.
+Coursework in the MSN program is taught by experienced faculty and emphasizes a growth mindset, ensuring that graduates have the practical knowledge and skills they need to succeed.
 The program is designed with the working nurse in mind, with an eight-week format and multiple starts each year, providing busy nurses with the flexibility to earn their degree at their own pace.
-Discover how you can make a positive impact in nursing.

 Recommended Readings